-In 2021, AWQM was conducted monthly at sixteen locations (weekly at Lockport) on the CAWS in accordance with the attached Quality Assurance Project Plan (Appendix A).
+In 2022, AWQM was conducted monthly at sixteen locations (weekly at Lockport) on the CAWS in accordance with the attached Quality Assurance Project Plan (Appendix A).
 A spreadsheet containing the water quality data generated from this monitoring is submitted as Attachment 1.

 The CAWS Use Attainability Analysis (IPCB Rulemaking R08-009) resulted in more stringent water quality standards for the CAWS, effective July 1, 2015, based on new CAWS A and CAWS B Aquatic Life Use designations.
-Analysis of the District's AWQM data shows that the CAWS typically exhibits high compliance with the new water quality standards, only dissolved oxygen (DO), fecal coliform, chloride, and low-level mercury (human health criteria) were exceeded more than once at any single station during 2021.
+Analysis of the District's AWQM data shows that the CAWS typically exhibits high compliance with the new water quality standards, dissolved oxygen (DO), pH, chloride, and low-level mercury (human health criteria) were exceeded on two or fewer occasions, and only fecal coliform was exceeded more than once at any single station during 2022.

-In 2021, CDOM was conducted at fifteen locations on the CAWS in accordance with the attached Quality Assurance Project Plan (Appendix B).
+In 2022, CDOM was conducted at fifteen locations on the CAWS in accordance with the attached Quality Assurance Project Plan (Appendix B).
 A spreadsheet containing the hourly dissolved oxygen data generated from this monitoring is submitted as Attachment 2.
-A report entitled "Continuous Dissolved Oxygen Monitoring in the Service Area of the Metropolitan Water Reclamation District of Greater Chicago During 2020" was released in 2021 and is included as Appendix C.
+A report entitled "Continuous Dissolved Oxygen Monitoring in the Service Area of the Metropolitan Water Reclamation District of Greater Chicago During 2021" was released in 2022 and is included as Appendix C.

 The District submitted a petition for variance related to the more stringent DO water quality standards for the CAWS, resulting in a stay of the DO standards that would otherwise have been effective July 1, 2015.
-As such, most CAWS waterways were subject to the Secondary Contact and Indigenous Aquatic Life Use DO water quality standard of 4.0 mg/L, with the exception of the Cal-Sag Channel, which had a DO standard of 3.0 mg/L, anytime, and the Chicago River, which was subject to General Use Standards.
-The DO concentration was greater than the more stringent water quality standard over 96 percent of the time on an annual basis at 12 out of 15 stations on the CAWS.
+As such, most CAWS waterways including Bubbly Creek were subject to the Secondary Contact and Indigenous Aquatic Life Use DO water quality standard of 4.0 mg/L, with the exception of the Cal-Sag Channel, which had a DO standard of 3.0 mg/L, anytime, and the Chicago River, which was subject to General Use Standards.
+In 2022, the DO concentration was greater than the more stringent water quality standard over 97 percent of the time on an annual basis at 14 out of 15 stations on the CAWS.